track-asia/trackasia-native/ARCHITECTURE.md

-This document aims to outline at a high level the various parts that make up TrackAsia GL Native and how they work together.
+This document aims to outline at a high level the various parts that make up MapLibre Native and how they work together.

 # Repository structure

-TrackAsia GL Native uses a monolithic repository that houses both core C++ code and code that wraps the C++ core with SDKs for Android, iOS, macOS, Node.js, and Qt.
+MapLibre Native uses a monolithic repository that houses both core C++ code and code that wraps the C++ core with SDKs for Android, iOS, macOS, Node.js, and Qt.
 A "monorepo" allows us to:

  * Make changes to the core API and SDKs simultaneously, ensuring no platform falls behind.
  * Ensure that core changes do not inadvertently break SDK tests.